clj-commons/claypoole/README.md

 ## Why the name "Claypoole"?

-The claypoole library is named after [John Claypoole](http://en.wikipedia.org/wiki/Betsy_Ross) for reasons that are at best obscure.
+The claypoole library is named after [John Claypoole (Betsy Ross's third husband)](http://en.wikipedia.org/wiki/Betsy_Ross) for reasons that are at best obscure.

 ## License